jeffskwang/jeffskwang.github.io/_pages/page_teaching_1_diffusion.markdown

 </style>
 </head>
 <body>
-<b>Disclaimer</b>: I developed this lesson plan for a 20-minute teaching unit in GRAD 8101 (<i>Teaching in Higher Education</i>) at the University of Minnesota (Spring 2023).
-These <a href="https://docs.google.com/presentation/d/1He0NAFRBt6n9554vKKsNbIOvWnyVwRKkI5TqjpAgwHY/edit?usp=sharing">lecture slides</a> accompany this lesson plan.
+<b>Disclaimer</b>: This contains a 20-minute lecture (<a href="https://docs.google.com/presentation/d/1He0NAFRBt6n9554vKKsNbIOvWnyVwRKkI5TqjpAgwHY/edit?usp=sharing">google slides</a>) + interactive model (<a href="/teaching/diffuse/">Javascript</a>) that I developed for GRAD 8101 (Teaching in Higher Education) during the Spring semester of 2023 at the University of Minnesota.
+It incorporates active learning techniques the probe the students knowledge on diffusion, mathematical equations, and hillslope processes.
+The Javascript model is an example of the type of interative models that I want to create to promote active learning as well as model-based learning.
 <br>
 <br>
 <h1><b><span>Hillslope Processes</span></b></h1>